Excerpts and Commentary

 4. Goodwill.

-Goodwill should be recognized as an asset in the financial statements but should
+Goodwill should be recognized as an asset

 not be amortized.
 Instead, goodwill should be tested annually for impairment

-and on an interim basis if a significant event(s) occurs that is likely to reduce the
+and on an interim basis if a significant event(s) occurs that is likely to

 fair value of a reporting unit below its cost as carried on the books.
 Goodwill

-should also be tested for impairment if a reporting unit or portion thereof is
+should also be tested for impairment if a reporting unit or portion thereof

 likely to be sold or otherwise disposed of.